ShashanyaGoud/hindustan-unilever-financial-analysis/README.md

 </tr>
 </table>

-Historical Income Statement, Balance Sheet, and Cash Flow Statement used as the foundation of the financial model.
+Historical financial statements used as the foundation for forecasting and valuation.

 ---